MinaFujisawa/Puyo-Puyo/README.md

 Language : Objective-C

 # What is Puyo Puyo?
 Puyo Puyo is a series of tile-matching video games.
+I made my own command line version of the game.

 # Rule
 Puyo(in my app : 💙) fall from the top of the screen in pairs.